Healthy Homes Assessment Tamatea

 Healthy Homes Assessment Services

-The areas that are covered by the Healthy Homes Standards are:
+The areas covered by the Healthy Homes Standards are:

-We are completely independent assessors of rental properties, and are fully qualified to assess each of Healthy Homes and Homefit.
+We are fully independent assessors of rental property, we are fully qualified for both Healthy Homes and Homefit.

 Call Now 0800 894 138